 — also in the components

-directory — with the following content:
+directory — with the following contents:

 import { Button, UncontrolledAlert, Card, CardImg, CardBody, CardTitle, CardSubtitle, CardText } from "reactstrap"; const BANNER = "https://i.imgur.com/CaKdFMq.jpg"; const SideCard = () => ( <> <UncontrolledAlert color="danger" className="d-none d-lg-block"> <strong>Account not activated.</strong> </UncontrolledAlert> <Card> <CardImg top width="100%" src={BANNER} alt="banner" /> <CardBody> <CardTitle className="h3 mb-2 pt-2 font-weight-bold text-secondary"> Glad Chinda </CardTitle> <CardSubtitle className="text-secondary mb-3 font-weight-light text-uppercase" style={{ fontSize: "0.8rem" }} > Web Developer, Lagos </CardSubtitle> <CardText className="text-secondary mb-4" style={{ fontSize: "0.75rem" }} > Full-stack web developer learning new hacks one day at a time.
 Web technology enthusiast.
 Hacking stuffs @theflutterwave. </CardText> <Button color="success" className="font-weight-bold"> View Profile </Button> </CardBody> </Card> </> ); export default SideCard;

-in the components directory and add the following code snippet to it:
+directory and add the following code snippet to it:

 import { useState, useEffect } from "react"; import axios from "axios"; import { Badge } from "reactstrap"; const Post = () => { const [post, setPost] = useState(null); useEffect(() => { axios .get( "https://baconipsum.com/api/?type=meat-and-filler¶s=4&format=text" ) .then((response) => setPost(response.data)); }, []); return ( <> {post && ( <div className="position-relative"> <span className="d-block pb-2 mb-0 h6 text-uppercase text-info font-weight-bold"> Editor's Pick <Badge pill color="success" className="text-uppercase px-2 py-1 ml-3 mb-1 align-middle" style={{ fontSize: "0.75rem" }} > New </Badge> </span> <span className="d-block pb-4 h2 text-dark border-bottom border-gray"> Getting Started with React </span> <article className="pt-5 text-secondary text-justify" style={{ fontSize: "0.9rem", whiteSpace: "pre-line" }} > {post} </article> </div> )} </> ); }; export default Post;